DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Depending on which software the animation will be rendered in, this process will be slightly different.

 For Cinema4D, 3Ds Max, Houdini or Maya:
-Export a proxy (LP) version of the vehicle using the .abc format from the ":ref:`_dcc-bridge`".
+Export a proxy (LP) version of the vehicle using the .abc format from the ":ref:`dcc-bridge`".
 If rigging was done using the ":ref:`cad-data-setup`", the origins should stay consistent and you can parent the nulls containing the HP wheels, HP brake calipers and HP body to the corrosponding LP wheels, brake calipers and body.

-For Unreal Engine 5:
+For Unreal Engine 5.2:
-Export a proxy (LP) version of the vehicle using the "UE5 Skeletal Mesh (FBX)" format from the ":ref:`_dcc-bridge`".
+Export a proxy (LP) version of the vehicle using the "UE5 Skeletal Mesh (FBX)" format from the ":ref:`dcc-bridge`".
 Thanks to "Rebase bones" inside the Launch Control rig, it's possible to connect Static Meshes from inside UE5 to the imported LP Skeletal Mesh.